kumahq/kuma-website/app/_src/policies/meshtrafficpermission.md

         name: orders
     ```

-3. The action is `ALLOW`.
+3. The action is `Allow`.
 All requests from service `orders` will be allowed on service `payments`.

     ```yaml
     default: # 3
-      action: ALLOW
+      action: Allow
     ```

 ### Deny all